bluesky/bluesky/doc/source/plans.rst

-These are one-dimension scans with an adaptive step size tuned to move quickly over flat regions can concentrate readings in areas of high variation by computing the local slope aiming for a target delta between points.
+These are one-dimension scans with an adaptive step size tuned to move quickly over flat regions can concentrate readings in areas of high variation by computing the local slope aiming for a target delta y between consecutive points.

 This is a basic example of the power of adaptive plan logic.